Sadiya Choudhury

 Excise Duty

-• Assessment and penalty proceedings: non-duty paid cigarettes and tobacco
+Assessment and penalty proceedings for non-duty paid goods

 Customs Duty